httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a List {#ser-list}

-Given an array of (member-value, parameters) as input_list, return an ASCII string suitable for use in a HTTP header value.
+Given an array of (member-value, parameters) tuples as input_list, return an ASCII string suitable for use in a HTTP header value.

 1. Let output be an empty string.
 2. For each (member-value, parameters) of input_list:
-   1. If member-value is an array, append the result of applying Serialising an Inner List ({{ser-innerlist}}) with member-value to output.
+   1. If member-value is an array, append the result of applying Serialising an Inner List ({{ser-innerlist}}) with (member-value, parameters) to output.
-   2. Otherwise, append the result of applying Serializing an Item ({{ser-item}}) with member-value to output.
+   2. Otherwise, append the result of applying Serializing an Item ({{ser-item}}) with (member-value, parameters) to output.
    3. If more member-values remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.